June 12, 2018

 When you ask Wheaton students what our favorite part of attending the College is, one of the most consistent responses is “the community.”

 Author Barbara Kingsolver, in her 2008 commencement address at Duke University, said the “community is our native state…The happiest people are the ones with the most community.”
 God has blessed me so much through the community here at Wheaton.
-My friends, professors, and advisors have each in turn shown me glimpses of the image God through their love.
+My friends, professors, and advisors have each in turn shown me glimpses of the image of God through their love.

 Remaining Open to Learning